mcelayir/mcelayir.github.io/_posts/2019-05-31-sbt-circleci-integration.markdown

 ---
 # Overview

-This tutorial is intended to give brief information about <b>circleci</b>, integrating
+This tutorial is intended to give information about circleci and demonstrate its basic concepts by integrating circleci with a scala project.
+We are going to automate and orchestrate the steps necessary to compile, test and publish

-<b>circleci</b> with your scala project to automate and orchestrate your builds.
+You can find the github repository for the tutorial <a href="https://github.com/muratcancelayir/sbt-circle-ci-integration">here</a>

-You can find the github repository for the tutorial from <a href="https://github.com/muratcancelayir/sbt-circle-ci-integration">here</a>
+The second part of this tutorial `Fine Tuning Your CircleCi Builds` can be found <a href="https://muratcancelayir.github.io/posts/2019/05/31/fine-tuning-your-circleci-builds.html">here</a>

 # CircleCi